nsursock/track-record-v6/src/posts/4p5/burn-fade-existence.md

 The preservation approach also recognizes that creativity and innovation often emerge from what appears to be fallow periods—times when we are not actively striving but instead allowing ideas to develop naturally.
 Many artists, scientists, and thinkers have discovered their most important insights during quiet periods of reflection rather than during intense periods of focused effort.

-## The Synthesis: Rhythmic Existence and Dynamic Balance
+## Rhythmic Existence and Dynamic Balance

 ### Seasonal Rhythms Create Natural Balance Between Intensity and Rest